wyhlaowang/LDFusion/README.md

 <img src="doc/frame.png" width="700">

-* Natural language is used to express the fusion objective, which can avoid the explicit mathematical modeling of fusion output in current losses.
+* We first propose to use nature language to express the whole objective of IVIF, which allows to avoid the complex and explicit mathematical modeling in current fusion loss functions.

-* A language-driven fusion model is constructed in the embedding space, by establishing the relationship among the embedded vectors representing the fusion objective and input image modalities.

-* A language-driven loss is derived to make the actual infrared-visible image fusion aligned with the embedded language-driven fusion model via supervised training.

-* Our model does not require any text input during the inference stage.
+* A language-driven fusion model is derived in CLIP embedding space, based on which we develop a simple yet highly effective language-driven loss for IVIF.
+Particularly, by introducing a novel regularization and patch filtering approach, we ensure high robustness of the trained model in practice and resolve the challenge of removing textual artifacts induced by CLIP.

+* Experiments show a great improvement of fusion quality achieved by the proposed method, revealing the superiority of language in modeling of the fusion output and the potential of pre-trained vision-language model in improving the IVIF performance.

 # Usage
 ## 1. Create Environment